Anas Al-Sharif: 2025

 A ceasefire was declared in January 2025, and a video of Al-Sharif's broadcast went viral on social media.
 In it, Al-Sharif announces the ceasefire and removes his protective gear, stating: "I am taking off the helmet that tired me, and this armor that has become an extension of my body".
 Cheering bystanders raise him on their shoulders in celebration.

 In March, Israel broke the ceasefire.
 A week later, the IDF killed Hossam Shabat in a targeted airstrike on his vehicle.
 Al-Sharif participated in Shabat's funeral procession.
 On social media, he mourned Shabat's death and posted that Israel had "sanctioned the killing of all of us".
 Five months before killing Shabat, Israel had accused him and five other Al-Jazeera journalists of being militants, including Al-Sharif.
 Al-Sharif told Drop Site News that Shabat had wanted him to continue reporting and that he would do so until his death despite the IDF's threats.

 As the starvation in Gaza intensified in July, Al-Sharif posted online that he was "drowning in hunger".
 In a broadcast on 20 July, Al-Sharif was visibly distraught, calling the starvation a "slow death", as an apparently malnourished woman fainted behind him.
 A bystander told him: "Keep going Anas, you are our voice".
 Video of the broadcast went viral on social media.
 The IDF dismissed the video as contrived, and according to the CPJ, escalated their smear campaign against Al-Sharif.
 Shortly before his death, Al-Sharif posted on social media about the IDF's bombing of Gaza City.

+In December 2025, Zeteo named him the "Journalist of the Year".